antik1108/Olist_Ecommerce_Business_Insights/README.md

 # NST DVA Capstone 2 - Project Repository

 > **Newton School of Technology | Data Visualization & Analytics**
-> A 2-week industry simulation capstone using Python, GitHub, and Tableau to convert raw data into actionable business intelligence.
+> A 2-week capstone focused on Python, Tableau, and GitHub-based business analytics for Brazilian e-commerce operations.

 ---

-## Before You Start

-1. Rename the repository using the format `SectionName_TeamID_ProjectName`.
-2. Fill in the project details and team table below.
-3. Add the raw dataset to `data/raw/`.
-4. Complete the notebooks in order from `01` to `05`.
-5. Publish the final dashboard and add the public link in `tableau/dashboard_links.md`.
-6. Export the final report and presentation as PDFs into `reports/`.

-### Quick Start
+## Quick Start

 If you are working locally: